miriam-medhat/Sentiment_Analysis/README.md

 ---

 ## 📌 About
-Developed as part of an **NLP internship project** to explore sentiment analysis using classical machine learning models and text preprocessing techniques.
+Developed as part of an **NLP internship** to explore sentiment analysis using classical machine learning models and text preprocessing techniques.